Jais-Anu/Holographic-Authentication-System/README.md

 Security (Encoding and Decoding):
 AES Encryption and Decryption: Implementing AES encryption to encode sensitive data such as captured holographic images and reference templates.
 Developing decryption methods to decode encrypted data for authentication.
+DLP (Data Loss prevention): DLP solutions can help identify and protect sensitive holographic data captured by the system.
+This includes preventing unauthorized access to holographic images, templates, or other confidential information stored within the system.
+DLP solutions enable continuous monitoring of data flows within the holographic authentication system.
+This helps detect any unauthorized attempts to access, share, or transfer sensitive data and allows for real-time intervention to prevent data breaches.
+DLP solutions assist in enforcing compliance with regulations such as HIPAA and GDPR by ensuring that sensitive holographic data is handled in accordance with regulatory requirements.
+This includes implementing encryption, access controls, and auditing mechanisms to protect data privacy and integrity.

 Authentication Logic: Implementing logic to authenticate objects based on processed holographic data.
 It includes comparing captured holograms with reference data stored in a database or repository.